 Proof of Work (PoW) and Proof of Stake (PoS) are two of the most popular consensus mechanisms in use today by blockchains.
 PoW is what's used by the Bitcoin network.

-In PoW, transactions are verified by nodes, also called “miners.”
+In PoW, cryptocurrency transactions are verified by nodes, also called “miners.”
 These miners compete to verify transactions by solving complex mathematical puzzles.
-The first miner to solve the puzzle gets to add the next block to the blockchain and receives a reward in bitcoins.
+The first miner to solve the puzzle gets to add the next block to the blockchain and receives a block reward in the form of BTC.

-The Bitcoin network has a built-in mechanism to adjust the difficulty of the puzzle so that a new block is added to the blockchain every 10 minutes on average.
+The Bitcoin protocol has a built-in mechanism to adjust the difficulty of the puzzle so that a new block is added to the blockchain every 10 minutes on average.
 The Bitcoin mining process also allows for mining pools, distributed groups of Bitcoin miners who pool their computational resources to increase their chances of finding the next block.

-Why does Bitcoin use the PoW consensus model?
+Why does Bitcoin use the Proof of Work (PoW) consensus model?

-The PoW consensus model was chosen for Bitcoin because it is the most secure consensus model.
+The Proof of Work (PoW) consensus model was chosen for Bitcoin because it is the most secure consensus model.
 Below are a few reasons.